Albibek/dzendemux/README.md

 Configurable status bar demultiplexor

-Prints to stdout the line of data combined from different watchers, like clock or some file content (cuttently only latter two are inplemented).
+Prints to stdout the line of data combined from different watchers, like clock or some file content (currently only latter two are inplemented).

 Configurable through toml-file, allows setting update frequency for each watcher.
 Line format is specified as Liquid template, so this program can be used as a input for any other status bar